bjartnes/bounded-disturbances/README.md

 Remember to compose the policies in the right order, the rightmost argument is the one that happens first (if you draw policies as a block diagram, the rightmost policy will be the inner loop of your logic.)

+## Challenge 3 - Timeouts and errors
+Now we are getting closer to real life scenarios.
+We can have both exceptions and slow responses.
+Simmy can simulate both these.
+In this case, we require quite high correctness, even if our service could be failing quite a lot.

 # Comments

 There are several things worth mentioning that one should look into that is ignored in this workshop to make it easy to work with the code.